 Here are five areas that can help:

-1. Stay active, eat healthy.
-Activities such as walking and light weightlifting can help seniors with balance and agility, and preserve mobility, all of which can help decrease the likelihood of a fall.
+1. Be active, eat healthy.
+Activities such as walking and light weightlifting can help seniors with agility and balance, and preserve mobility, all of which can help decrease the likelihood of a fall.
 Group classes designed for seniors can be a great way to stay fit, while also being fun and social.
 Maintaining a healthy diet rich in fruits and vegetables, lean proteins and smart carbohydrates is also important.
-Reducing sodium intake can help to avoid problems such as high blood pressure, weakened bones, and stomach ailments.
+Reducing sodium intake can help to avoid problems such as high blood pressure, stomach ailments and weakened bones.

-3. A good night’s sleep.
+2. Have a good night’s sleep.
 A good night’s sleep plays a big role in healthy aging.
-However, for many seniors natural changes in sleep patterns and habits can make it challenging to get restful sleep.
+However, for many seniors, natural changes in sleep habits and patterns can make it challenging to get restful sleep.
 Sleep disturbances among seniors can have a number of causes including anxiety and depression, painful conditions such as arthritis and osteoporosis, and the need to use the bathroom frequently at night.
 Lack of sleep can impair memory, slow reaction time and exacerbate other health conditions.
 Keeping a regular schedule, avoiding caffeine, exercising and sleeping in a dark, relaxing environment can help seniors get a better night’s sleep and lessen health and safety risks.

-4. Remembering medications.
+3. Remember your medications.
 One in ten senior hospitalizations is related to medication mismanagement.
 For many seniors, it’s challenging to keep track of their medications, but there are many tools available to help them get doses and timing right.
 Some are as simple as plastic pill organizing boxes.
-More advanced solutions include mobile apps that send a reminder when it’s time for meds, and automatic devices that dispense pre-sorted medications at preprogrammed times.
+More advanced solutions include mobile apps that send a reminder when it’s time for meds, and automatic devices that dispense presorted medications at preprogrammed times.

-5. Technology to keep connected.
-Email, social media such as Facebook, and technology including Skype and FaceTime are great ways for seniors to stay connected with family and friends.
+5. Use technology to stay connected.
+Email, social media such as Facebook, and technology including FaceTime and Skype are great ways for seniors to stay connected with family and friends.
 From watching a grandchild’s soccer game from a distance or catching up with a long lost friend, these solutions can bring seniors closer to loved ones and help prevent some of the isolation and loneliness that can take a huge toll on seniors’ mental health.